Xinrong-Chen/Learning-Bitcoin/README.md

 * But still, lots of capital flow into the market, and it is not clear to me that do they actually believe this, or they just wanna dance until the bubble explodes.
 * In light of all these, my current opinion is that in the long term, Bitcoin either becomes more and more 'normal' as a currency/investment tool(but it could happen in a very long time), or it becomes a game between institute investors and miners, attract risk-taking customers.
 Together with the continuous of "innovational" product in decentralized network.

-> I do have another interest in Ethereum, though currently the price correlation is extremely high.
+> I do have a particular interest in Ethereum, though currently the price correlation is extremely high.
+> And idea of my little app: get connect to the main chain, read the transactions, get it streaming, with more details.
+Some researches need to be done on current platforms.